 You can find even more homemade-dumpling recipes to try out, either solo or together, here.

 Making makizushi (sushi rolls) is one of the most enjoyable yet approachable hands-on cooking projects you can dream up.
 It's less humdrum than filling dumplings or assembling tamales, and, while it does take a bit of practice and maybe just a smidge of artistry, don't be intimidated!
-Equipped with a couple of bamboo rolling mats for turning out tight, even rolls—and as long as you remember to keep your hands moistened and avoid laying the rice and fillings on too thick—you'll be proudly snapping selfies with your very own maki rolls in short order.
+Equipped with a couple of bamboo rolling mats for turning out tight, even rolls, you'll be proudly snapping selfies with your very own maki rolls in short order.
 Look for fresh, soft, deep-green nori sheets, and, of course, use only the freshest raw fish you can find.

 Though many American eaters associate the name with the crispy, golden-fried sticks from Thai takeout menus, "spring rolls" is a catchall term that encompasses a wide range of filled-and-rolled appetizers, including the lighter, greener version pictured above.
-At any other time of year, they're great for entertaining: Set out a platter of filling options—this recipe calls for fried tofu matchsticks, pea shoots, julienned carrots, and piles of fresh herbs—and a stack of flexible rice paper wrappers, and let everyone make their own.
-For Valentine's, limit the guest list to just the two of you, stuff yourselves silly, and don't skimp on the sweet/salty/spicy peanut-tamarind dipping sauce.
+Our vegan crispy tofu spring rolls are a great option for you and your partner.
+You can set out a platter of filling options—this recipe calls for fried tofu matchsticks, pea shoots, julienned carrots, and piles of fresh herbs—and a stack of flexible rice paper wrappers, and the two of you can stuff the rolls for each other.
+Just don't skimp on the sweet, salty, and spicy peanut-tamarind dipping sauce.

-Any homemade cookie from one of Stella's recipes should be enough to get you in the mood (or maybe that's just me I'm thinking of), but sandwich-style cookies will give you an extra chance to lightly touch elbows as you apply dollops of creme and carefully center those top wafers.
+Any homemade cookie from one of Stella's recipes should be enough to get you in the mood, but sandwich-style cookies will give you an extra chance to lightly touch elbows as you apply dollops of creme and carefully center those top wafers.
 Choose from BraveTart's incredible "fauxreos", bright and crunchy ginger-lemon cookies, E.L.
-Fudge–style chocolate-filled vanilla cookies, peanut butter and jelly cookies for the kid in you, and soft and tender alfajores con cajeta, to name a few.
-Springing for a heart-shaped cutter will of course automatically increase your cuteness quotient by 10%.
+Fudge–style chocolate-filled vanilla cookies, peanut butter and jelly cookies for the kid in you, or soft and tender alfajores con cajeta, to name a few.
+Springing for a heart-shaped cookie cutter will of course automatically increase your cuteness quotient by 10%.

-There's something about a slightly messy DIY project, especially if the mess it produces is edible, that can't help but feel a little sensual.
-You've got to check your inhibitions at the door if you want to plunge your hands into a vat of melted chocolate, and that's exactly how you'll be coating these chewy caramels—which happily introduces the possibility of secretly touching fingers inside the pot and devising clever methods of getting all that chocolate off of each other.
+There's something about a slightly messy DIY project—especially if the mess it produces is edible—that can't help but feel a little sensual.
+You've got to check your inhibitions at the door if you want to plunge your hands into a vat of melted chocolate, and that's exactly how you'll be coating these chewy DIY Milk Duds—which happily introduces the possibility of secretly touching fingers inside the pot and devising clever methods of getting all that chocolate off of each other.
 You don't need us for that, but you will want to closely follow Stella's instructions for making the caramel, and read up on Kenji's guide to tempering chocolate.